 Blood transfusion.
 In some cases, the virus can be transmitted through blood transfusions.
 US hospitals and blood banks are currently testing blood supplies for HIV antibodies, so the risk is very low.

 During pregnancy or childbirth or while breastfeeding.
 Infected mothers can pass the virus on to their babies.
-HIV-infected mothers who receive treatment for the infection during pregnancy can significantly reduce the risk to their baby.
+HIV-infected mothers who receive treatment for the infection during pregnancy can significantly reduce the risk to their babies.

 You cannot get HIV through casual contact.
 This means you cannot get HIV or AIDS from hugging, kissing, dancing, or shaking hands with an infected person.

-Lymphoma.
-This cancer starts in the white blood cells.
+Lymphoma; This cancer starts in the white blood cells.
 The most common early sign is painless swelling of the lymph nodes in the neck, armpits, or groin.

 Kaposi's sarcoma.
-A tumour in the lining of blood vessels, Kaposi's sarcoma usually appears as pink, red, or purple lesions on the skin and mouth.
+A tumor in the lining of blood vessels, Kaposi's sarcoma usually appears as pink, red, or purple lesions on the skin and mouth.
 In people with dark skin, the lesions may be dark brown or black.
 Kaposi's sarcoma can also affect internal organs, including the gastrointestinal tract and lungs.

 Neurological complications.
 HIV can cause neurological symptoms such as confusion, forgetfulness, depression, anxiety, and difficulty walking.
-HIV-associated neurocognitive disorders (MAIN) can range from mild symptoms of changes in behaviour and reduced mental function to severe dementia resulting in weakness and inability to function.
+HIV-associated neurocognitive disorders (MAIN) can range from mild symptoms of changes in behavior and reduced mental function to severe dementia resulting in weakness and inability to function.

 Kidney disease.
 HIV-associated kidney disease (HIVAN) is an inflammation of the small filters in the kidneys that help remove excess fluid and waste products from your blood and transfer them to your urine.
 It usually affects people of black or Hispanic descent.